 What measures have been taken in building ventilation systems?

-For more information, refer to the our Reuniting the Beach web site, specifically the Health Protocols section
+For more information, refer to our Reuniting the Beach web site, specifically the Health Protocols section

 I am able to complete my job from home.
 Can I continue to telecommute?

-Vice President’s, AVPs and Deans will be working with appropriate administrators to make these decisions on a case by case basis, based on operational need.
-Please check with your ASM for more information.
+Vice President’s, AVPs and Deans will be working with appropriate administrators to make these decisions on a caseby-case basis, based on operational need.
+The University does have an expectation that all employees have some degree of on-campus presence for Fall 2021.
+Please check with your ASM or appropriate administrator for more information.

 Will there be any discount in parking for staff who will work on a hybrid schedule?